-- Agent fees totalling £147,228 plus VAT, which principally relate to specialist contractors engaged to assist with the pursuit of Objective 1 (further detail in section 9.3); - Staff costs totalling £99,041, including net salaries (£52,630), PAYE & NIC (£38,248) and pension contributions (£8,163).
-Additional staff benefits and expenses have also been paid in the sum of £4,065; - IT supplier fees totalling £104,067, including payments to Manresa (in-house developer), Fusion (outsourced IT data and maintenance provider) and Mayfly Internet Marketing (who host the Company's legacy website); - Property costs totalling £72,232 in respect of office cleaning, service charges, utilities and a contribution to dilapidations (as agreed under the terms of the renewal lease in return for a rent-free period of up to 15 months); - Custody fees of £93,506 to the custodians who continue to hold Custody Assets for the benefit of the Company's Clients until such time that they can be Transferred or Distributed.
-This includes payments to CACEIS (formerly Kas Bank), Aegon Co-funds and CREST whose services are required to hold and settle share Transfers and Distributions electronically.
-During the period, the final Custody Assets were Transferred from depositories held with Allfunds and the respective account has been closed. - Necessary statutory costs totalling £15,124 in respect of outsourced printing and postage for mass Client communications.
-This principally relates to largescale circulars to Clients providing notice of the fourth progress report and the second interim Client Money distribution; - Client Money distribution costs totalling £4,014, which includes payments to GB Group Plc (for automated bank verification checks) and NatWest's corporate charging account to defray fees charged in respect of the operation of Client Money deposit accounts and bank charges on Client Money transfers (the JSAs have sought to minimise bank transfer charges wherever possible); - Reykeradmin.com development costs of £39,333 plus VAT, which is a final payment to Twenty Recruitment Limited (who sourced additional developers with the requisite skills during the project); - Client tracing costs of £1,029, which relates to publishing notice of the JSAs' intention to close the CMP in the London Gazette, Financial Times and a regional publication for high value Clients as part of the extensive Client tracing program completed in the last report period; - Irrecoverable VAT of £127,462.
+- Agent fees totalling £69,723 plus VAT (down from £147,228), which principally relate to specialist contractors engaged to assist with the pursuit of Objective 1 (further detail in section 8.3); - Staff costs totalling £34,650 (down from £99,041), including net salaries, PAYE & NIC and pension contributions.
+Additional staff benefits and expenses have also been paid in the sum of £509; - IT supplier fees totalling £100,001, including payments to Manresa (in-house developer), Fusion (outsourced IT data and maintenance provider), Fluid-One (secure broadband) and Mayfly Internet Marketing (who host the Company's legacy website): - Property costs totalling £410 in respect of the final office cleaning invoice; - Custody fees of £10,640 to the custodians who continue to hold Custody Assets for the benefit of the Company's Clients until such time that they can be Transferred or Distributed.
+This includes payments to CACEIS (formerly Kas Bank), Aegon Co-funds and CREST whose services are required to hold and settle share Transfers and Distributions electronically. - Necessary statutory costs totalling £13,637 in respect of outsourced printing and postage for mass Client communications.
+This principally relates to the largescale circular to all Clients providing notice of the fifth progress report being available on the Website; - Client Money distribution costs totalling £34,535, which relates to a payment in lieu of all bank fees and charges for processing the Client Money distributions.
+Such fees and charges were initially withdrawn from the CMP and need to be paid from Objective 1 funds in order to ensure a shortfall of Client Money is not created; - Client tracing costs of £1,375, which relates to publishing notice of the JSAs' intention to close the CMP in the London Gazette, Financial Times and a regional publication for high value Clients as part of the extensive Client tracing program completed in a previous reporting period; - Irrecoverable VAT of £210,184.
 The Company is not VAT registered.

-Further detail in respect of the JSAs' own fees and their agents and advisors is included in section 9.
+Further detail in respect of the JSAs' own fees and their agents and advisors is included in section 8.

-7.2.2 House Accounts
+6.2.2 House Accounts